horvathmilcsi/homelab-rpi5-kubernetes/README.md

 # homelab-rpi5-kubernetes
-My kubernetes homelab for my Raspberry Pi 5
+This project is about bootstrapping a Kubernetes homelab on Raspberry Pi 5 via idempotent shell scripts and ansible playbooks.

 ## Purpose
 ### Level 1: